tmiland/nginx-ddos-checker/README.md

 # DDoS Attack Detection Script Documentation
-## Overview
-This DDoS Attack Detection Script is a Bash script designed to monitor and detect potential Distributed Denial of Service (DDoS) attacks on web server logs.
+A super simple Bash script designed to monitor and detect potential Distributed Denial of Service (DDoS) attacks on web server logs.
 The script analyzes Apache web server logs for suspicious traffic patterns and alerts administrators when potential DDoS attacks are detected.
 It allows for customization of detection parameters and